Johns Hopkins University 'Rapid Hypothermia Induction Device' Team wins BMEidea 2010!

 All applications must be submitted online.
 Anyone on the team may serve as the applicant on a submission.
 ALL deadlines end at 11:59pm eastern time unless otherwise indicated.

 To start, you’ll need to have an NCIIA account.
 Creating an account is easy, and anyone can do it.
 To access an existing account or to create a new one, click here.
-You may start, save, stop and return to your online proposal at anytime before submitting.
+You may start, save, stop and return to your online application at anytime before submitting.

-The proposal: Required and optional components
+Preparing your application: Required and optional components

-Required components The following documents are required as part of your BMEidea application and must be included in the following order, combined together in a single PDF:
+The following documents are required as part of your BMEidea application and must be included in the following order, combined together in a single PDF:

-Narrative description guidelines The narrative may not exceed 10 pages in length (double-spaced, 12 point font).
+The narrative may not exceed 10 pages in length (double-spaced, 12 point font).
 Please include any images referenced in your narrative in the body of the narrative, NOT as appendices.
 Please prepare a narrative description that includes the following:

 Description of the problem to be solved (no more than 1/2 page).
 What is the problem you have solved?
 What are the market and/or industry needs that you intend to address?